Testing of Deep Reinforcement Learning Agents with Surrogate Models: Approach

 Our approach exploits the information on the failures that happened during training with the objective of generating new \textit{critical} test cases, i.e., environment configurations, in which the DRL agent under test (i.e., the DRL agent at the end of training) is likely to fail.
 Since the execution of the DRL agent in the environment is computationally expensive we avoid the execution of candidate new environment configurations that are not promising, i.e., that are unlikely to lead to the exposure of a failure.
 The training interaction data can be leveraged to predict which, among the newly generated environment configurations at testing time, are more likely to produce a failure and the DRL agent can be executed only in environments with such promising configurations.

 The current state-of-the-practice to test DRL agents is to evaluate them for a certain number of episodes, each with an environment configuration generated at random~\cite{uesato-adversarial, gym-leaderboard}.
-However, environment configurations generated at random are unlikely to expose failures although specific environment configurations may exist that are challenging for the DRL agent under test.
+However, environment configurations generated at random are unlikely to expose failures, although specific environment configurations may exist that are challenging for the DRL agent under test.
 On the other hand, the DRL training process offers a valuable source of information exploitable at testing time to efficiently expose failures of the DRL agent under test.
 The intuition is that the failures experienced during training by weaker versions of the DRL agent under test are \textit{representative} of critical environment configurations of the DRL agent at the end of training, and can be used to guide the generation of new environment configurations that can challenge it.

 \autoref{fig:approach:overview} summarizes the overall approach to use interaction data produced during the DRL training process to test a DRL agent.
-Given the output of the DRL training process (i.e., pairs of interaction data $(e_i, c_i)$), the first step \ding{182} is to train a classifier on failure prone ($c_i$ = 1) environment configurations $e_i$ and non-failing ones ($c_i$ = 0).
-The classifier is used in the next step (DRL Agent Testing) to predict whether unseen environment configurations are likely to be failures.
-The failure search step \ding{183} uses the classifier to generate environment configurations in which the DRL agent is more likely to fail, by acting as proxy for the execution of the DRL agent in the environment with such configurations.
-The output of step \ding{183} is the environment configuration that has the highest failure prediction among the candidates (in \autoref{fig:approach:overview} the selected environment configuration is encircled with a dashed line).
-Finally, the DRL agent is executed in an environment with such configuration, to check whether the execution results in an actual failure or not.
+Our approach (i.e., \autoref{fig:approach:overview}.\textsc{B}) takes as input a trained DRL agent (i.e., \autoref{fig:approach:overview}.\textsc{A}) as well as the output of the DRL training process (i.e., pairs of interaction data $(\syme_i, \symc_i)$).
+The first step of our approach \ding{182} consists of training a surrogate model of the environment on the set of interaction data.
+The surrogate model is used in the next step (i.e., failure search) to predict whether unseen environment configurations are likely to be failures.
+The failure search step \ding{183} uses the surrogate model to generate environment configurations in which the DRL agent is more likely to fail, by acting as proxy for the execution of the DRL agent in the environment with such configurations.
+The output of step \ding{183} is the environment configuration that, considering the surrogate model a classifier, has the highest failure prediction among the candidates (in \autoref{fig:approach:overview} the selected environment configuration is \textit{Env\textsubscript{1} and it is} encircled with a dashed line).
+Finally, we evaluate the effectiveness of our approach by executing the DRL agent (i.e., \autoref{fig:approach:overview}.\textsc{C}) in an environment with such configuration, to check whether the execution results in an actual failure or not.